 And then there was a remark by a well-educated UNICEF colleague years ago, after I must have irritated her.

 “You should be grateful that we saved your neck in the war,” she growled at me.
-A fair response would be: yes, the US did sell destroyers and some ships to the UK in the first years of the war, in return for large amounts of money and control of some naval bases – and this was undoubtedly useful.
+A fair response would be: yes, the US did sell destroyers and some ships to the UK in the first years of the war, in return for large amounts of money and control of several naval bases – and this was undoubtedly useful.
 However, it’s perfectly clear that if Nazi Germany had succeeded in invading the UK in 1940 the US would not have intervened.
 (The US didn’t join until after Pearl Harbor, Dec.
 1941).
 We were saved by a number of things: the English Channel, our navy and air force – and the fact that Hitler eventually turned his attention to the USSR.
 So we preserved ourselves through our own efforts (yep that “Battle of Britain” thing, which was the air war over the Channel – in which we managed to hold off the Germans sufficiently so that an invasion wasn’t practical – and we also had the largest navy in the world which also made it more difficult) and a fair bit of luck.
 And after the disastrous series of defeats and withdrawals at the beginning of the war, the UK’s military was in a complete shambles – so there really was a fair bit of luck.

 But then again – you come to D-Day – and popular representations of it – as in the US movie Saving Private Ryan.
 From that film you wouldn’t have the slightest inkling that 50% of the troops that landed that day in France were not American – the other 50% being mostly British with Canadians and others.